jbyrdrh/hardware_reporting/README.md

 This is the template file used in this demo.
 As you can see, any VM is expected to have between one and five disks.

+NOTE: The disk names may need to be modified per your lab environment.

 ~~~
 [ansible@controlnode hardware_reporting]$ cat hwreport.j2
 INVENTORY_HOSTNAME= {{ ansible_hostname }}